alexislours/crcpedia/tables/NpcEquipRule.md

 **Hashed string**: MaskPurposeLimit u8

-**Notes**: Limits masks to within the PurposeTag during this EquipRule?
+**Notes**: Limits masks to within the PurposeTag during this EquipRule.
 All 0s

 **Versions**: